Where to Stay in Brussels: Top Areas for Your Perfect Trip

 1. The Historic Center (La Grand-Place)

 First up is the Historic Center, dominated by the stunning Grand-Place, a UNESCO World Heritage site.
 This area is a haven for those who want to be close to sightseeing.
-You'll find charming streets lined with boutiques and coffee shops.
+You'll find charming streets lined with boutiques and coffee .

 Nearby Attractions: